 Quick wins are about individual champions working by themselves in areas they know well.
 We find big wins come about when champions and teams work closely together.

-ISO 50001 and tools such as Display Energy Certificates promote the concept of continuous improvement.
-This is about getting fit and staying fit; for the engineers, it is a process of continuous commissioning.
-The mind-set needs to be one of challenge, to try doing things differently, asking for feedback and continuously improving as you go.
+ISO 50001 and tools such as Display Energy Certificates promote the concept of continual improvement.
+This is about getting fit and staying fit; for the engineers, it is a process of continual commissioning.
+The mind-set needs to be one of challenge, to try doing things differently, asking for feedback and continually improving as you go.

 We find many organisations still prefer to wait for the big step change project.
 This is a lost opportunity: there is no on-going management of change.
 It is much better to take an incremental approach to making improvements — you learn and make savings as you go and you’ll find the step changes happen naturally.